Undergraduate Department of

 FIN 4424.
 Problems in Financial Management (3).
 Prerequisites: CGS 2518, FIN 3244 and FIN 3403 with a grade of "B–" or better.
-This course is an advanced study of financial management that relates the underlying principles of finance to the decision-making perspective of the financial manager.
-Selected topics include cash budgeting, working capital management, capital budgeting, risk analysis, valuation, long- and short-term financing, dividend decision, and financial forecasting.
-Case analyses are included.
+This course gives students an understanding of the underlying principles of finance from the decision-making perspective of financial managers.
+Topics include: project valuation and capital budgeting decisions, return and risk analysis, capital structure, payout policy, and corporate governance.
+Case studies are included.

 FIN 4504.
 Investments (3).
 Prerequisites: CGS 2518, FIN 3244, and FIN 3403 with a grade of "B-" or better.
 This course is an introduction to investment/security analysis.
 Includes an examination of investment instruments, the investment environment, the concept of risk-return, and the interactive forces between the economy, industries, and individual firms.

 FIN 4514.
 Security Analysis and Portfolio Management (3).
-Prerequisites: CGS 2518 and FIN 4504.
+Prerequisites: FIN 3244 (C- or better) and FIN 3403 (B- or better) and FIN 4504 (C- or better).
 This course is an advanced and comprehensive coverage of investment topics including bond analysis, stock options, interest rate futures, options on futures contracts, portfolio analysis and management, and security market efficiency.

 FIN 4604.
 Multinational Financial Management (3).
-Prerequisites: CGS 2518, FIN 3244, and FIN 3403 with a grade of "B-" or better.
+Prerequisites: CGS 2518 (C- or better) and FIN 3244 (C- or better) and FIN 3403 (B- or better).
 This course introduces the environment of international capital and foreign exchange markets and examines the effects of the international business environment on risk, capital budgeting, working capital management, and capital structure decisions of the firm.

 FIN 4905r.
 Directed Individual Study (1–3).
 This course permits study or exploration into a specialized topic of finance that is not included in one of the other finance courses.
 It also permits advanced and extensive study of finance topics beyond that included in the other finance courses.
 The study is conducted with the direct supervision of an individual faculty member.
 This course may not be used as one of the two required finance electives detailed in the major requirements.
 May be repeated to a maximum of five times with the requirement that the topic changes each time.
 Consent of the department chairperson is required.

 FIN 4934r.
 Senior Seminar in Finance (3).
-Prerequisites: CGS 2518, FIN 3244, and FIN 3403 with a grade of "B-" or better.
+Prerequisites: CGS 2518 (C- or better) and FIN 3244 (C- or better) and FIN3403 (B- or better).
 May be repeated to a maximum of nine semester hours as topics vary.
 Additional prerequisites may be required depending on the topic.